Satisfactory Academic Progress

 Within the components, an academic advisor may customize the plan based on the student’s needs.
 This will be decided on a case-by-case basis.

-Federal Student Aid will not be disbursed until it is determined that a student is meeting the requirements of the ARP including, meeting with their tutor, studying in the learning lab, and maintaining their initial enrollment status.
+Delayed Financial Aid disbursements may be implemented until it is determined that a student is meeting the requirements of the ARP including, meeting with their tutor, studying in the learning lab, and maintaining their initial enrollment status.
+This is at the discretion of the FA.

 Copies of the plan will be kept in the files of the Financial Aid Office, the Academic Services Office, and the Learning Center.
 The student’s tutor will meet with and counsel the student throughout the semester to ensure that the student follows the ARP.
 If a tutor finds that the student is not following the ARP, the tutor’s supervisor will notify the Academic Services Director who will take appropriate action in order to provide further counseling for the student.